wangye0523/wangye0523.github.io/_pages/about.md

 Ye Wang is an Associate Professor at the School of Artificial Intelligence, [Chongqing University of Posts and Telecommunications](https://english.cqupt.edu.cn/) (CQUPT).
 He received his Ph.D. in Computer Engineering from [Texas A&M University](https://engineering.tamu.edu/ce/index.html).
 Before joining CQUPT, he worked as a Research Scientist at [Samsung Research America](https://sra.samsung.com/).

 His research focuses on multimodal content understanding, generation, and reasoning, with an emphasis on modeling human intentions, emotions, and preferences.
-He has published in leading journals and conferences, including IEEE TIP, IEEE TAFFC, IEEE TCSVT, IEEE TASLP, ICML, and ICLR.
+He has published in leading journals and conferences, including IEEE TIP, IEEE TAFFC, IEEE TKDE, IEEE TASLP, ICML, and ICLR.

 Dr. Wang has led projects supported by the National Natural Science Foundation of China and provincial-level research programs.
 His research has been recognized with several honors, including a Spotlight paper at ICML 2026, the Best Student Paper Award at NCAA 2026, the Best Paper Award at the International Conference on Brain Informatics 2024, and Best Paper Candidate at IEEE ISPCE-AS 2023.